 - If it remains unclear whether the individual is a supervisor or an agent of a party, the Board agent should interrupt the interview and consult with the Regional Office. - If the Regional Office concludes that the individual is a supervisor or agent of a party and the party is cooperating, the Board agent should not resume the interview without affording the party or its representative the opportunity to be present. - If, on the other hand, it becomes clear either through the preliminary interview or through consultations with the Regional Office that the individual is not a supervisor or agent of a party, the Board agent may conduct the substantive interview of the witness without informing the party or its non-attorney representative. - (c) Party Not Cooperating: If the party not represented by an attorney is not cooperating in the investigation within the meaning of Secs.
-10054.1, 10054.5, and 10058.3(a), the Board agent may contact and obtain sworn testimony from individuals regardless of their supervisory or agency status without informing the party or its representative. - (d) Former Supervisors/Agents of Parties: Board agents may initiate contact with former supervisors and agents of parties who are not represented by an attorney and obtain affidavits from such individuals without informing the party or its representative.
-However, where the party is represented by an attorney, see Sec.
+10054.1, 10054.5, and 10058.3(a), the Board agent may contact and obtain sworn testimony from individuals regardless of their supervisory or agency status without informing the party or its representative. - (d) Former Supervisors/Agents of Parties: Memorandum GC 20-08 provides guidance regarding contact with former supervisors and agents of parties, see Memorandum GC 20-08 and Sec.
 10058.2(d). - (e) Current Supervisors/Agents Come Forward Voluntarily: Where the party is not represented by an attorney, Board agents are also free to interview and obtain an affidavit from current supervisors or agents who come forward voluntarily and indicate that they do not wish to have the party or its representative present, without informing the party or its representative.